Hopac/Hopac/Docs/BoundedMb.md

-# A Case study of Expressiveness: A Bounded Mailbox
+# A Case Study of Expressiveness: A Bounded Mailbox

 Bounded blocking queues are a useful tool for coordinating work among co-operating processes.
 They provide *lubrication* in the form of buffering